Barry Bonds: 2007 season

 On January 29, 2007, the Giants finalized a contract with Bonds for the 2007 season.
 After the commissioner's office rejected Bonds's one-year, $15.8 million deal because it contained a personal-appearance provision, the team sent revised documents to his agent, Jeff Borris, who stated that "At this time, Barry is not signing the new documents."
 Bonds signed a revised one-year, $15.8 million contract on February 15 and reported to the Giants' Spring training camp on time.

 Bonds resumed his march to the all-time record early in the 2007 season.
 In the season opener on April 3, all he had was a first-inning single past third base with the infield shifted right, immediately followed by a stolen base and then thrown out at home on a baserunning mistake, followed by a deep fly-out to left field, late in the game.
 Bonds regrouped the next day with his first at-bat in the second game of the season at the Giants' AT&T Park.
 Bonds hit a pitch from Chris Young of the San Diego Padres just over the wall to the left of straight-away center field for career home run 735.
 This home run put Bonds past the midway point between Ruth and Aaron.

-Bonds did not homer again until April 13, when he hit two (736 and 737) in a 3 -or-3 night that included 4 RBI against the Pittsburgh Pirates.
+Bonds did not homer again until April 13, when he hit two (736 and 737) in a 3-for-3 night that included four RBI against the Pittsburgh Pirates.
 Bonds splashed a pitch by St. Louis Cardinals pitcher Ryan Franklin into McCovey Cove on April 18 for home run 738.
 Home runs number 739 and 740 came in back to back games on April 21 and 22 against the Arizona Diamondbacks.

 The hype surrounding Bonds's pursuit of the home run record escalated on May 14.
 On this day, Sports Auction for Heritage (a Dallas-based auction house) offered US$1 million to the fan who would catch Bonds's record-breaking 756th-career home run.
 The million-dollar offer was rescinded on June 11 out of concern of fan safety.
 Home run 748 came on Father's Day, June 17, in the final game of a three-game road series against the Boston Red Sox at Fenway Park, where Bonds had never previously played.
 With this homer, Fenway Park became the 36th major league ballpark in which Bonds had hit a home run.
-He hit a Tim Wakefield knuckleball just over the low fence into the Giant's bullpen in right field.
+He hit a Tim Wakefield knuckleball just over the low fence into the Giants' bullpen in right field.
 It was his first home run off his former Pittsburgh Pirate teammate, who became the 441st different pitcher to surrender a four-bagger to Bonds.
 The 750th career home run, hit on June 29, also came off a former teammate: Liván Hernández.
-The blast came in the 8th inning and at that point tied the game at 3–3.
+The blast came in the eighth inning and at that point tied the game at 3–3.